-Diagnostic laboratory outputs inform public health intervention, and surveillance data is required to the elop policy and guidance forming an essential component of healthcare this recognised that additional testing and referral of samples may entail some costs that has to be borne by the laboratory but in certain jurisdictions these costs are covered centrally.
+Diagnostic laboratory outputs inform public health intervention, and surveillance data is required to develop policy and guidance forming an essential component of healthcare.
+It is recognised that additional testing and referral of samples may entail some costs that has to be borne by the laboratory but in certain jurisdictions these costs are covered centrally.